The carbon dioxide cycle

 BioEB will of course work very closely with a large global network of companies, research centers and universities that I have built over the years.

-The Syngas derived exclusively from cellulose can therefore be transformed in two ways that will have no influence on the greenhouse effect because they do not at any time use fossil fuels.
+The Syngas derived exclusively from cellulose can therefore be transformed in many ways that will have no influence on the greenhouse effect because they do not at any time use fossil fuels.

 In a first option, Syngas can be converted into kerosene and other biofuels by the well-known Fisher and Trops reaction.
 The image of the aircraft that takes its fuel in the air from atmospheric carbon dioxide is not a utopia but could be an effective reality at short deadline with the LEEBIO ™ process because the technologies used are already developed at industrial scale.